 Amanda has always been passionate about the environment; at age 10 she started a recycling program and during high school became the President of the Environment Club.
 During University, she co-founded the Ecological Restoration Volunteer Network, a student run club that connects students to local ecological restoration work parties.
 Amanda has a Bachelor of Science degree in Geography and Environmental Studies, as well as a Diploma in Restoration of Natural Systems.
-Through her work with the Garry Oak Ecosystems Recovery Team she developed a restoration plan for a new park in View Royal and more recently has coordinated volunteers in Portage Park in View Royal.
-Since August 2014, Amanda has been successfully running the GVGT and through this work she has been awarded the Vancity Social Innovation Award in February 2016 and the Volunteer Victoria Volunteer Engagement Award in July 2016 and Volunteer Program award for the GVGT from Environmental Services of the District of Saanich in 2017.
+Since August 2014, Amanda has been successfully running the GVGT and through this work she has been awarded the Vancity Social Innovation Award in February 2016, Volunteer Victoria Volunteer Engagement Award in July 2016 and Volunteer Program award for the GVGT from Environmental Services of the District of Saanich in 2017.

 Board of Directors